With campuses in San Diego, Escondido and Oceanside, San Diego Humane Society’s programs include:

 - sheltering and adopting animals

 - investigating animal cruelty and neglect

 - positive reinforcement behavior training through public training classes

 - providing adult and youth education programs

-A private nonprofit organization that receives no government grant funding, the San Diego Humane Society and SPCA is supported solely by contributions, grants, bequests, investments, proceeds from its retail outlets and some fees for service.
+A private, nonprofit organization that is not affiliated with any other humane society or SPCA.
+San Diego Humane Society receives no government funding and is supported solely by contributions, grants, bequests, investments and small fees for services.

 Humane Society Programs and Services Include:

 - Adoptions: on-site and mobile (off-site).
 Every animal that we adopt out has been spayed or neutered, microchipped, is up-to-date on shots, and has been tested for health and behavior.

 - Animal Adventure Camp (spring, winter, and summer break camps for youth).

 - Animal control and stray pet services (Escondido, San Marcos, Poway, Oceanside and Vista).